denten-books/plain-text/2-chapter.md

 [@drucker_performative_2013].
 Both locations, the screen and the disk, are real.
 Neither can be reduced to the other.
 Both contain distinct constraints and affordances for action.

 ## 2.1 WYSINAWYG (What You See Is Not Always What You Get)

-Where does text reside?
-If you are reading this book in print, you can point to the page and be fairly certain of the answer: here, on the page.
-If you are reading the book on a *device*, things get more complicated.
-You can point to the screen and yet it would not be enough to say that the text resides there.
-The screen will go dark when the device loses power, but the text will persevere within, stored at another physical location.
-Deep within a device, the text lodges itself into some sort of a storage medium, usually a magnetic or a "solid state" drive.
-I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
-They denote the same idea, but in two distinct places.
-How did this duplicity come to be?
-And what impact does it have on the life of a mind?

 In this section, I would like to give a short historical account of a letter's passage from keystroke to pixel.
 The movement proceeds in three stages, as